linzhangUCA/3421tpl-sense_distance/README.md

 > Please write out the math equation, define first appeared symbols and substitute numbers to finish the calculation.

-2. (4%) Based on your result, can Pico correctly work with the received signal?
+2. (4%) Based on your calculation, can Pico correctly work with the received signal?
 Why or why not?
 > Write your answer below.